jakub-podolak/jakub-podolak.github.io/index.md

 layout: home
 ---

-# ✨ You've discovered my secret hideout! ✨
+# JP Zone

 Hey there!
 It seems like everyone in Machine Learning has a cool website showcasing their projects - so here’s mine, partly to fit in, and partly because I seriously need some motivation to document what I'm actually doing 😅

-## 😄 About Me
+## About Me

-I earned my Bachelor's degree in Computer Science from the University of Warsaw and graduated with honors from the Master's program in Artificial Intelligence at the University of Amsterdam.
+I graduated from the Master's program in Artificial Intelligence at the University of Amsterdam and earned my Bachelor's degree in Computer Science from the University of Warsaw.
 I have industry experience as a Machine Learning Engineer and Data Scientist - check out my [LinkedIn] if you want to know more.

-## 🔬 Research and Publications
+## Research and Publications

 - [LLM generated responses to mitigate the impact of hate speech], **EMNLP Findings 2024, first author**